npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_account_types.md

 ## Account Types

 YNAB offers a list of preset **account types**.
-In this guide, they are colour labeled for explanation purposes: the income accounts usually have a <span class="label label-success">positive</span> balance, while the debt accounts have a <span class="label label-danger">negative</span> balance:
+In this guide, they are colour labeled for explanation purposes: the income accounts usually have a <span class="label label-success">positive</span> balance, whereas the debt accounts have a <span class="label label-danger">negative</span> balance:

 * <span class="label label-success">positive</span>  **Checking Account** It is one of the main accounts you spend from, for example, your payroll card.
 *  <span class="label label-success">positive</span>  **Savings Account**.
 This account keeps your savings for short-term future purchases or services, for example travel or emergency funds.